Investigational and Emerging Technologies: Edited Taped Case Presentations

 An edited taped case is a video presentation (not a slide presentation) that condenses the following four elements of an interventional procedure performed in a cath lab in real time as if the procedure was performed “live”:

-- A close-up of devices and techniques used during the procedure–shot from the foot of the table
+- 3. A close-up of devices and techniques used during the procedure

 Step 1: Edited Taped Case Summary

 - A written summary of no more than 500 words describing your case and why it should be presented at TCT2018.